gjwgit/wajig/docs/README.md

 # Debian/Ubuntu System Administration using Wajig

-Wajig is a system support tool for Debian and Ubuntu.
-Wajig commands are entered as the first argument to wajig.
+Wajig is a simplified, all-in-one-place, system support tool for Debian and Ubuntu.
+Wajig commands are entered as the first argument.
 For example

 ```console
 $ wajig install emacs